Classic chocolate cake donuts you can make at home!

 Instructions

-- Whisk flour, cocoa powder, baking soda, baking powder, both sugars, nutmeg and salt very well.
-Add melted butter, eggs and milk and beat until mixture is smooth.
-Add batter to a ziploc bag and cut a corner off to pipe into donut pan wells.
-Fill them no higher than โ of the way up so they don't bake over.
+- Carefully pour batter into a ziploc bag and cut a corner off to pipe into donut pan.
+Fill them no higher than ¾ of the way up so they don't bake over.
 Bake donuts for 12-13 minutes or until they are firm and spring back when you touch them.
 Pop them out of the donut pan and onto a cooling rack to cool until warm to the touch.

 Kathy says